 \section{Introduction}

-The demand for computing continues to grow rapidly, and is expected to further accelerate with the mainstream adoption of machine learning (ML) and artificial intelligence (AI) applications, such as ChatGPT~\cite{chat-gpt-paper} and its derivatives.
-Importantly, since computation requires energy, computing's energy consumption is also expected to accelerate~\cite{gpt_energy}.
-For example, recent estimates project that datacenter energy consumption will increase by at least 10\% per year until 2030~\cite{datacenter-demand}, which is significantly higher than the 1.65\% estimated increase per year in 2010s~\cite{masanet}.
-Given these trends, there is a concern that substantial increases in computing's energy consumption will lead to proportionate increases in its carbon emissions and thus detract from the IPCC's goals of halving carbon emissions by end of this decade, which is necessary to mitigate the harmful effects of climate change.
-Technology companies have recognized this problem and are addressing it by setting aggressive targets for rapidly reducing computing's carbon footprint, such as achieving net-zero emissions by 2030 or even earlier~\cite{amazon-carbon-neutral,facebook-carbon-neutral,vmware-carbon,google-carbon-free,microsoft-carbon-negative, google-blog}.
+The demand for computing continues to increase rapidly and is expected to accelerate further with the mainstream adoption of machine learning (ML) and artificial intelligence (AI) applications, such as ChatGPT~\cite{chat-gpt-paper} and its derivatives.
+Since computation requires energy, computing's energy consumption is also expected to accelerate in the coming decades.
+For example, recent estimates project that datacenter energy consumption will increase by at least 10\% per year until 2030~\cite{datacenter-demand}, which is significantly higher than the 1.65\% estimated increase per year in the 2010s~\cite{masanet}.
+Given these trends, there is an increasing concern that this substantial growth in computing's energy consumption will lead to a proportionate increase in its carbon emissions.
+Technology companies have recognized this problem and are addressing it by setting aggressive targets for reducing computing's carbon footprint, e.g., such as achieving net-zero emissions by 2030 or even earlier~\cite{amazon-carbon-neutral,facebook-carbon-neutral,vmware-carbon,google-carbon-free,microsoft-carbon-negative, google-blog}.